code0monkey1/a-b-testing-101/README.md

 #### # Hypothesis generation and measurement

-> What can be achieved my hypothesizing , and thereby running experiments to verify a hypothesis w.r.t Business Success ?
+> Question : What can be achieved my hypothesizing , and thereby running experiments to verify a hypothesis w.r.t Business Success ?

->
+  _If the hypothesis is based on a belief that  making a `specific change` will financially benefit the company , then it's worth running experiments to validate the hypothesis, and thereby increasing the revenue of the company._